MarcoDVisser/choosecolor/README.md

 install_github("choosecolor", "MarcoDVisser")
 ```

-Or find the relavent functions in /src and just
+Or find the relevant functions in /src and just
 add the source code to your .Rprofile!

-Usage Examples
+## Usage Examples

 ```r
 # pick a color